Best attractions of Flores Island

-Our day ends up in the small village of Moni, the base for the trekking in the area and the visit of the stunning Mount Kelimutu.
+Our day ends up in the small village of Moni, the base for trekking in the area and the visit to the stunning Mount Kelimutu.

 The colour of the Lakes has changed several times dramatically over the last years because of the high concentrations of minerals inside their waters.
 Kelimutu means the “Boiling Mountain“, and according to the legend, the souls of those who die at a young age live in the Tiwu Nuwa Muri Koo Fai, the largest of the three and that change the colour between turquoise and blue.